DevAhamed/MultiViewAdapter/README.md

 ## Gradle Dependency

-The Gradle dependency is available via [jCenter](https://bintray.com/devahamed/MultiViewADapter/multi-view-adapter/view). jCenter is the default Maven repository used by Android Studio.
+The Gradle dependency is available via [JCenter](https://bintray.com/devahamed/MultiViewAdapter/multi-view-adapter/view).
+JCenter is the default maven repository used by Android Studio.

-The minimum API level supported by this library is API 14.
+The minimum API level supported by this library is API 9. **Note :** During next major release, we will bump the minSdk to 14 because of android support library 26.0.0

 ```gradle
 dependencies {